TanakaChingonzo/TanakaChingonzo.github.io/_posts/2018-02-09-journal-entry-one-point-o0.md

 The prospect of my own utter stupidity is a reality I do not feel particularly ready to confront, and I don't know what Ockham's razor would cut in this particular situation.
 It is impossible that the entire world is blind, but incompetence is arguable.
 The simplest explanation is that we are all stupid.

-I also decided I would journal and keep track of my day to day life.
+Today, I also decided I would journal and keep track of my day to day life.
 The goal is that I be able to look back at each day and see what I did wrong, what patterns I carry from each day to the next.
 I will try to do this as briefly and concisely as I possibly can.
+That will be a struggle: I listen too little and I talk too much.

 #### Day 1 of journaling.
 10 February 2018.